ishandutta2007/free-api/README.md

  - Get relevant information of visitors (can be called online) : According to the visitor's IP address, operating system, browser, access ... <a href="https://www.free-api.com/doc/303"> Interface address </a>

- - Random avatar output (can be called online) : Random avatar outp—— <a href="https://www.free-api.com/doc/304"> Interface address </a>
+ - Random avatar output (can be called online) : Random avatar outp- <a href="https://www.free-api.com/doc/304"> Interface address </a>

 ----------